Therapy for Gender and Sexual Identity Issues

 3) Drug prescribers and psychiatrist “thought leaders.”
 One of many “thought-leader” psychiatrists exposed by 2008 Congressional hearings was Harvard psychiatrist Joseph Biederman (credited with creating pediatric bipolar disorder), who had received $1.6 million from drug makers between 2000 to 2007.
 Federal legislation enacted in 2013 required pharmaceutical companies to disclose their direct payments to physicians, resulting in the creation of an Open Payments database.
 In 2021, utilizing this database, independent journalist Robert Whitaker reported: “From 2014 to 2020, pharmaceutical companies paid $340 million to U.S. psychiatrists to serve as their consultants, advisers, and speakers, or to provide free food, beverages and lodging to those attending promotional events.”
 Open Payments lists 31,784 psychiatrists (roughly 75 percent of the psychiatrists in the United States) who, Whitaker noted, “received something of value from the drug companies from 2014 through 2020.”
 During that time period, sixty-two psychiatrists received one million dollars or more; nineteen psychiatrists received over two million dollars.

 (4) Mental illness institutions such as the American Psychiatric Association (APA) and so-called “patient advocacy” groups such as the National Alliance on Mental Illness (NAMI) have received funding from Big Pharma.
-As major money is available from the National Institute of Health’s (NIH) “Brain Initiative,” the National Institute of (NIMH) has focused on biochemical-electrical causality (in June 2022, the NIMH’s “Strategic Plan” for the next five years listed Goal #1: Define the Brain Mechanisms Underlying Complex Behavior).
+As major money is available from the National Institute of Health’s (NIH) “Brain Initiative,” the National Institute of Mental Health (NIMH) has focused on biochemical-electrical causality (in June 2022, the NIMH’s “Strategic Plan” for the next five years listed Goal #1: Define the Brain Mechanisms Underlying Complex Behavior).

 (5) Researchers who are funded to do biochemical-electrical research.